 Insurance coverage is necessary for virtually every type of business, including handyman businesses.
 In fact, handymen have a higher than average need for insurance: they are regularly in homes or businesses, have regular contact with the public, and any mistakes they make can cause incredible problems for the customer down the road.
-If you need an insurance quote for your handyman business, contact us for an estimate; we’ll guide you through what products you need.

 What Type Of Insurance Handymen Need

 The typical insurance policy package for handymen includes a few specific coverage options to ensure that you are fully protected.
 Some of the essentials you are likely to see include:

 These are the most important types of insurance for a handyman to have, but other insurance coverage options may also be helpful.
 These depend on what type of work you tend to do.
 Building insurance and cyber liability are the most common add-on insurance policies.

 As a handyman, general liability is probably the most critical type of coverage to have.
 This coverage is designed to protect your small business from events such as damage to your customers property, injuries to your customers due to your job, or customers being injured at your place of business.
 So if you accidentally damage your customer's home, or a customer gets hurt because of piece of your equipment in the home, general liability might help to pay for medical bills or additional repairs.

 General liability also protects you against legal fees.
 Remember that if your business is sued, even if the suit is baseless, you’ll need to pay for a lawyer to defend yourself.
 This can help if your company is sued to do an advertising statement, for example.
 Your general liability insurance may also help pay for damage to any office space you rent.